codepath/android_guides/Configuring-a-Parse-Server.md

 parse-dashboard --appId myAppId --masterKey myMasterKey --serverURL "https://yourapp.herokuapp.com/parse"
 ```

+If you see a **command not found** error, try to quit your Terminal / Command Line and restart it.

 Connect to your dashboard at [http://0.0.0.0:4040](http://0.0.0.0:4040/) or [http://localhost:4040](http://localhost:4040/).
 Assuming you have specified the correct application ID, master Key, and server URL, as well as installed a Parse open source version v2.1.3 or higher, you should see your Parse Dashboard appear correctly in your browser:

 <img src="https://imgur.com/Z0Rz5Xs.png"/>